 #29.
 Reach for the Top at Bukit Timah Hill

 Climb to the peak of Singapore’s Everest and explore the many paths that cut through the rainforest around Bukit Timah Hill and the Bukit Timah Nature Reserve.

 #30.
 Embrace Nature at Singapore Botanic Gardens

 Singapore’s UNESCO World Heritage Site is a showcase of tropical flora.
-Admire the beauty of Swan Lake, the marshes of the Learning Forest, medicinal plants at the Healing Garden and more.
+Soak in the beauty of the iconic Swan Lake, the marshes of the Learning Forest, medicinal plants at the Healing Garden and more.